awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-app.md

 # AWS::Pinpoint::App<a name="aws-resource-pinpoint-app"></a>

-An *app* is an Amazon Pinpoint application, also referred to as a *project*\.
+The AWS::Pinpoint::App resource is an Amazon Pinpoint application, also referred to as a *project* or *app*\.
 An application is a collection of related settings, customer information, segments, campaigns, and other types of Amazon Pinpoint resources\.

-The App resource represents an Amazon Pinpoint application\.

 ## Syntax<a name="aws-resource-pinpoint-app-syntax"></a>